 - Publishing plans about how they’ll make the necessary changes

 - Following through on their plans within 4 years of their commitment

 These changes will affect thousands of lives directly and tip the scales of what’s acceptable in the Canadian fashion industry.

 Here’s the truth: fashion companies have the power to lift women garment workers out of poverty by paying a living wage right now.
 But they won’t act unless we demand change.

 Today, we are calling on Aritzia, Herschel Supply Co, Joe Fresh, lululemon and Roots to pay the women who make our clothes a living wage – because the human cost of Canadian fashion is just too high.

-Sign the action right now to help end the exploitation and poverty of the women who make the clothes we wear every day.
+Sign the action right now to help end the exploitation and poverty of the women who make the clothes and backpacks that our children and young people wear to school every day.